Anjlo/AFrame-Additions/Dragable/README.md

 'color' (Set color on an entity on click.
 Used in demo: 'beige')

 'color2' (set color on a dynamic-body entity.
-Used in demo: 'orange') dynamic-body is used in conjunction with donmccurdy's Aframe-Extras physics component.
+Used in demo: 'orange') dynamic-body is used in conjunction with @donmccurdy 's Aframe-Extras physics component.
+Found at https://github.com/donmccurdy/aframe-extras